 Module credits 8.00

 NQF Level 07

-Prerequisites CIR 123
+Prerequisites CIR 123, admission to relevant programme

 Contact time 2 lectures per week

 Language of tuition Module is presented in English

+Department Chemical Engineering

+Period of presentation Semester 1

 Effective communication with engineering and technical audiences, as well as with the community at large, is taught.
 The emphasis is on written documentation.
 Formal communication is characterised by: the use of appropriate language and style; effective structuring of information; the use of modern electronic communication technologies, with emphasis on word processing, spreadsheets, appropriate email protocols, effective use of graphic information, effective and correct presentation of numerical data, correct referencing methods, seamless inclusion of mathematics expressions, tables, diagrams and appendices in written work; appropriate methods for levelling communication to the requirements of the target audience.